 July 19 — August 19 2016, Trish Clark Gallery

 The exhibition is in three parts.
 Black Flags, hanging banners with text, locate and memorialise.
 They are signs creating a square, a perimeter of mirrored words.
-The twelve panels are strung together by the logic of a walk: through the Glenfield/ Birkenhead Cemetery, along Glenfield Road, past number 276, where Janet Frame lived, past the shopping mall she described in its infancy, the walk terminating at the house where poet James K Baxter died.
-It is a road of cars and few pedestrians, passing through what was once farmland, then nappy valley, a suburbia now leapfrogged by the sprawl that continues far up the coast.
+The twelve panels are strung together by the logic of a walk: through the Glenfield/ Birkenhead Cemetery, along Glenfield Road, past number 276, where Janet Frame lived, past the shopping mall she described in Living in the Maniototo, terminating at the house where poet James K Baxter died.
+It is a road of cars and few pedestrians, passing through what was once forest, then farmland, a suburbia now leapfrogged by the sprawl that continues far up the coast.

 Smelling scorched, Black Flags delineate a space, an inside and an outside to the text.
 The banners’ texts are simultaneous, scrolling not across a screen, but hanging, waiting for the viewer to move.
 They are dark thoughts hanging in space, the light cutting through them, the words burnt out.
 They have memories of Hotere with his gas torch and McCahon with his poems climbing into heaven.